Case Results

 No DWI.
 No Probation.
 No Community Service.

 My client was stopped because one of her headlights was out.
-The Sunset Valley, Texas, police officer pulled her over and claims he smelled alcohol on her breath.
+The Sunset Valley, Texas, police officer pulled her over and claimed he smelled alcohol on her breath.
 He said her speech was confused, she had red, glassy eyes.

 She knew to refuse the SFSTs – Standardized Field Sobriety Tests – and the breath test.
 In refusing, the officer arrested her.

-In vigorously defending my client to the prosecutor, the State agreed to dismiss the DWI.
+In vigorously defending my client to the prosecutor, the state agreed to dismiss the DWI.
 My client received a misdemeanor traffic ticket for having a headlight out.
 That’s a good win!

 DWI Charges Dismissed

-Arrested in Austin, Texas, for DWI, an Austin officer claimed my client was driving 61 miles an hour in a 40 mile-per-hour zone.
+Arrested in Austin, Texas, for DWI, an Austin officer claimed my client was driving 61 miles an hour in a 40-mile-per-hour zone.
 The officer claims to have smelled a strong odor of alcohol.
 My client was reported to have unclear speech and red, glassy eyes.

 My client didn’t know he could refuse to give a breath test or refuse the Standardized Field Sobriety Tests (SFSTs).